nikolayquadrat/lpb-ex-ome-presession/README.md

 Reference-free marker-expression readout used for cell-composition QC to test whether an apparent neuronal/synaptic expression signature reflects grey-matter content or dissection variability rather than biology.
 Panels are defined in the CELL_MARKER_GENES config dictionary.
 Adding or editing a panel requires no rule changes.

 The panel:
-- "neuron": *RBFOX3, MAP2, NEFL, NEFM, NEFH, TUBB3, ENO2, INA*,
+- "neuron": *RBFOX3, MAP2, NEFL, NEFM, NEFH, TUBB3, ENO2, INA*;
-- "astrocyte": *GFAP, AQP4, SLC1A2, SLC1A3, ALDH1L1, SOX9, S100B*,
+- "astrocyte": *GFAP, AQP4, SLC1A2, SLC1A3, ALDH1L1, SOX9, S100B*;
-- "oligodendrocyte": *MBP, PLP1, MOG, MAG, CNP, MOBP, CLDN11*,
+- "oligodendrocyte": *MBP, PLP1, MOG, MAG, CNP, MOBP, CLDN11*;
-- "opc": *PDGFRA, CSPG4, OLIG1, OLIG2*,
+- "opc": *PDGFRA, CSPG4, OLIG1, OLIG2*;
-- "microglia": *CSF1R, AIF1, P2RY12, CX3CR1, C1QA, C1QB, TMEM119*,
+- "microglia": *CSF1R, AIF1, P2RY12, CX3CR1, C1QA, C1QB, TMEM119*;
 - "endothelial": *CLDN5, FLT1, PECAM1, VWF*

-NB: SOX10 is a canonical OPC/oligodendrocyte marker but is also a VUS candidate gene in this study.
+NB: *SOX10* is a canonical OPC/oligodendrocyte marker gene, but it is also a VUS candidate gene in the study.
 It is deliberately omitted so the composition check stays independent of candidate evaluation.

 Output.
 Long format: sample, gene, cell_type, count, lib_size, cpm, log2cpm.
 Per-sample measurements only, every value depends solely on its own sample, so adding or removing samples never alters another sample's numbers.